mundopacheco/jBCST/readme.md

 ![screenshot](img/sample.png)

-This is a java implementation of the Wisconsin Card Sorting Test (WCST), which we refer as Berg's Card Sorting Test in java, following [PEBL](http://pebl.sourceforge.net/wiki/index.php/Berg's_Card_Sorting_Test),
+This is a java implementation of the Wisconsin Card Sorting Test (WCST), which we refer as Berg's Card Sorting Test in java, following [PEBL](http://pebl.sourceforge.net/wiki/index.php/Berg's_Card_Sorting_Test) this version of BCST is free software and intended for academic purposes.

 > We refer to our implementation of the Wisconsin Card Sorting Test as
 > "Berg's Card Sorting Test" because the more common name, the